-To make this even easier, we are going to break things down into fast action steps.
-Steps you can just focus on one at a time and, by doing so, remove the stress and overwhelm that usually comes with a project that we feel is just too big to handle alone.
+To make this even easier, we will break things down into fast action steps.
+Steps you can focus on one at a time and, by doing so, remove the stress and overwhelm that usually come with a project that we feel is just too big to handle alone.

 Step #1.
 Have A Sorting Basket